Okay, so you’ve done your time in online dating limbo and you’ve found a nice match. Congratulations!

 If you met online, the weirdest part is that you have no mutual friends to get references from.
 There’s nobody to ask what they were like when they were younger or if the friends liked their ex or why they don’t want to talk about the summer of 1993.
 It’s research, learning about this person who you only know from their own presentation.
 Do they act like themselves when the friends are around?
 Do they put their arm over the back of your chair like usual, or are they stiff and cool?
 Worse, do they manhandle you and laugh too loud at their friends’ jokes?
 Meet at a café for an apéro and get the dirt on your new amour.
 This is where the rubber meets the road.

 Having a sweetheart in Paris in the winter is lovely, with vin chaud in gloved hands and snuggling on the sofa and the smell of boeuf bourguignon bubbling on the stove.
 These gray winter days are a lot brighter with love all around.

 - Still searching for the perfect date?
-The Best French Dating Apps
+Here are the best French dating apps

-- Galleries, Gardens, Zoo – Jardin des Plantes
+- Check out the latest on Galleries, Gardens, Zoo – Jardin des Plantes

-Written by Yvonne Hazleton for HiP Paris.
+Written by Yvonne Hazelton for HiP Paris.
 Looking to travel?
-Check out Haven In for a fabulous vacation rental in Paris, France or Italy.
-Looking to rent long-term or buy in France or Italy?
+Check out Plum Guide and our Marketplace for fabulous vacation rentals in Paris, France or Italy.
+Looking to rent long or short term, or buy in France?
 Ask us!
 We can connect you to our trusted providers for amazing service and rates or click here.
-Looking to bring France home to you or to learn online or in person (when possible)?
-Check out new marketplace shop and experiences.
+Looking to bring France home to you or to learn online or in person?
+Check out our marketplace shop and experiences.